leolimasa/nova/ideas/big_problems.md

 * Expression problem: How to make programs that are at the same time expressive and safe
     * multiple dispatch
     * I think multiple dispatch can be implemented with something like algebraic effects
+* Memory management: How to make memory management safe and efficient and runnable on constrained devices
+    * linear types for mutability
+    * automated lifetime tracking